 Copco No. 1, Copco No. 2, and Iron Gate and their dam crest facilities have known, or have the potential for, cliff swallow nests.
-The Renewal Corporation will survey these facilities between October and February (non-nesting season) of the pre-drawdown year and remove all unoccupied nests.
-Cliff swallows are also known to use bridges for nesting habitat; however, the proposed bridge improvement activities are not anticipated to significantly impact nesting behavior and nests will not be removed.
+The Renewal Corporation will survey these facilities between October of Year 1 and February of Year 2 (i.e., non-nesting season) prior to the removal of the dam crest facilities and remove all unoccupied nests from structures planned for modification or removal.
+The purpose of removing nests is to decrease the likelihood that cliff swallows will return to, or reuse, nests on the structures that are scheduled to be modified or removed.
+While Cliff swallows are known to use bridges for nesting habitat, the proposed bridge improvement activities are not anticipated to significantly impact nesting behavior.
+Therefore, the Renewal Corporation does not expect to remove nests from the bridges scheduled for improvement.